iBz-04/Seeker-o1/docs/advanced_usage.md

 # Advanced Usage Guide

-This document provides advanced usage examples and techniques for getting the most out of the Anus AI framework.
+This document provides advanced usage examples and techniques for getting the most out of the Seeker-o1 AI framework.

 ## Table of Contents
 - [Multi-Agent Collaboration](#multi-agent-collaboration)